 Who pays for this?
 This is an AOPA event, and we fund the event entirely through donations and other resources internal to AOPA.
 We do not make a profit on these events; only about 10-15% of the event costs are underwritten through modest fees charged to exhibitors.
-However, as outlined in Section 1, host airports and communities that can assist with in-kind donations or other contributions make a significant difference, and will garner special attention in the proposal process.
+However, as outlined in Section 1, host airports and communities that can assist with in-kind donations, development of sponsorships, securing state grants or other contributions make a significant difference, and will garner special attention in the proposal process.